Bhargav863/DevOps_learning/Kubernetes/Volumes and Storage/ebs-static/readme.md

 ```
 For example, I have 3 worker nodes and I asked for 10 pods out of 10 pods 3 went to one server,those are created because that server got access to EBS volume.
 I used access mode as ReadWriteOnce,i.e volume can be accessed by a single node at a time, but it can be accessed by multiple pods if pods are on some node.

+Check EBS in AWS, you will see it is in use.